freeradical13/freeradical13.github.io/index.md

 [Phylogeny][] is the study of the historical relationships between organisms and placement into a [taxonomy][].
 A taxonomy is broken down into a tree of [taxa][] (singular taxon).
 The top-most taxa are Prokaryotes and Euykaryotes.
 Prokaryotes are subdivided into Archaea and Bacteria.
 Eukaryotes include a membrane-bound nucleus containing their chromosomes and have membrane-bound organelles, whereas prokaryotes have free-floating chromosomes.
 These taxa form the main three [domains][] (which describe historical origin): Bacteria, Archaea, and Eukarya.

+Below the domain is the [kingdom][].
+One common split of the Eukarya domain is into the kingoms: Animals, Plants, Fungi, and Protista.
+Kingdoms are divided into [Phyla][] (singular phylum) based on features such as common traits.

+Since all organisms have common descent, this top-down organization is called the [tree of life][].
+A [monophyletic group][] (or clade) includes all the descendants of a common ancestor.
+A [paraphyletic group][] is a monophyletic group that excludes some subsets of the total monophyletic group.
+A [polyphyletic group][] shares traits but does not share a common ancestor.

 Both prokaryotes and eukaryotes are made of cells.

 ### Cells